 BC Beyond Educational Travel is pleased to facilitate lifelong learning opportunities through travel.
 We work with tour operators who expedite the travel arrangements and make available educational tours across the U.S. and around the world to Boston College alumni, parents, and friends.
 The program aims to connect alumni with Boston College, to showcase its faculty, and to embrace and expand the global reach of Boston College, in alignment with its Jesuit mission to learn continuously and to serve others.

-Details of our upcoming 2024 and 2025 tours are below.
-Please join us, and explore the world through BC!
+Details of our upcoming 2026 and 2027 tours are below.
+Please join us, and experience the world through BC!

 Disclaimer